 Does putting a pair of headphones on your pregnant belly playing classical music produce a baby genius?
 Every parent wants their child to be at the top of the class, and it’s never too early to start stimulating and interacting with your little one.
 Here are some ways to keep infants engaged once they’re born:

-- Use auditory stimulation: Talk to Baby, imitate her sounds, and play music so she is used to a wide range of noises.
+- Use auditory stimulation: Talk to Baby, imitate their sounds, and play music so they are used to a wide range of noises.

 - Show colorful images: Infants are best able to see images in black and white as their retinas develop, so exposing them to brightly colored objects or images will begin training them to interpret intensities of different colors.